Freakler/psp-camera_patch_lite/README.md

 Tom Clancy's Ghost Recon Predator
 The Legend Of Heroes: Trails in the Sky
-The Legend Of Heroes: Trails in the Sky Second Chapter Tomb Raider: Legends
+The Legend Of Heroes: Trails in the Sky Second Chapter Tomb Raider: Legends (disabled by default)
-Tomb Raider: Anniversary
+Tomb Raider: Anniversary (disabled by default)
 Tony Hawk's Underground 2
 Toy Story 3
 Valkyria Chronicles 2